negrinho/deep_architect/docs/source/tutorials/search_space_constructs.rst

 a convenient auxiliary function that directly takes care of these issues.

-Besides basic modules and substitution modules, we also use several auxiliary functions whose purpose is to put arrange multiple graph fragments in different ways.
+Besides basic modules and substitution modules, we also use several auxiliary functions whose purpose is to arrange multiple graph fragments in different ways.
 They often do not create new modules, but simply use graph fragments or functions that return graph fragments to create a new graph fragment by using the